 Your Diagnosis Meets VA’s Criteria

 Having a condition listed by the VA as a disability is not always enough.
 Your diagnosis must meet the criteria laid out in the listing.
-Provided an attorney is representing you, they can review your medical records and make sure the evidence you submit to the VA is sufficient.
+Provided an expert from Disabled Vets VA benefits attorneys is representing you, they can review your medical records and make sure the evidence you submit to the VA is sufficient.

 You Experienced an Event or Symptom Onset During Military Service